PE-22-28 (8mg)

 Description

 PE-22-28 is a synthetic variant of the naturally occurring peptide Spadin.
 Spadin is a secreted peptide obtained from Sortilin.
-It appears to act as an antagonist of the TREK-1 (TWIK-related-potassium channel) receptor, a two-pore potassium channel identified as a potential target in treating depression and as a possible neurogenic regulator.
-Studies in mice have shown that TREK-1 receptor deletion makes them resistant to depression.[1]
-Sortilin treatment also leads to resistance to depression by promoting neuronal growth and intersynaptic connections.
-PE-22-28 represents the group of synthetic Spadin analogs with potentially higher efficacy and stability than Spadin.
-Neurogenesis is a long-term consequence of consuming anti-depressant medications (e.g., SSRIs).
-Neuronal growth indicates the efficacy of anti-depressants.
-Research studies suggest PE-22-28 has the potential to act faster than any known anti-depressant, inducing neurogenesis after just four days.
-The peptide may treat neurodegenerative diseases, stroke, and boost memory.
+It appears to act as an antagonist of the TREK-1 (TWIK-related-potassium channel) receptor, a two-pore potassium channel identified as a potential target in the context of depression research and as a possible neurogenic regulator.
+Studies in mice have suggested that TREK-1 receptor deletion may make them resistant to depressive behavior and corresponding chemical imbalances in the brain.[1]
+PE-22-28 represents a shorter seven amino acid synthetic Spadin analog with potentially higher efficacy and stability.
+Research in animal models is ongoing.

 Specifications